rasikasrimal/Heartlytics/docs/ui-theming.md

 HeartLytics supports light and dark color themes.
 The default is **light** and users can toggle using the navbar button or the setting on the Settings page.
-The dark mode now employs a neutral pure-black/ash palette with a teal accent for links and calls to action, mirroring ChatGPT-style readability.
+The dark mode now uses a GitHub-style slate palette (#0d1117 body,
+#010409 navbar, #161b22 cards) with blue accents (#58a6ff) for links and
+calls to action, mirroring GitHub's readability.
 The selection is stored in `localStorage` and a long-lived `theme` cookie so the server can render pages in the correct theme without a flash of incorrect colors.